kenSpicer/ken-s-notebook/README.md

 Today is Friday, March 20, 2026.
 Spent day working in yard cutting up stump.
 I am beat!
 No lessons completed.
 Today is Saturday, March 21, 2026.
 Spent day working in yard cleaning up storm damage.
 No lessons completed.
 Today is Sunday, March 22, 2026.
 This is the Lord's day.
 No lessons completed.
+Today is Monday, March 23, 2026.
+Spent day dealing with unauthorized transactions on my credit card.
+No lessons completed.